Homepage look and feel

 4. Our default layout includes the title in an h1 with class="hg-article-title xcolor", and someone may have edited the text there.
 You can update the title to one of your choice here, too!

-Sample edited title in the default html
+Sample edited title in the Custom HTML

 5. You can Preview Changes to be sure you edited the right thing.